 - i.
-Bases empty-Batter/Runner goes for a triple
+Bases empty-Batter/Runner goes for triple

 - ii.
-Runner on second tries for third after the throw to first on Batter/Runner
+Runner on second tries for third after throw to first on Batter/Runner

 - iii.
-Runner tags at Second
+Runner tags at second

 - iv.
 Runner from first goes to third on a base hit

 - v.
 Pitcher's pick-off throw at second goes into center field.

 - f.
 Check Swing discuss with partner

 - i.
-PU ump asks- "Did he go?" and point at BU with the open left hand.
+PU ump asks- "Did he go?" and point at BU with open left hand.

 - ii.
 BU answer- "YES he did!" with the OUT signal or "NO he didn't!" with the SAFE signal

 - iii.
-Potential check-swing/dropped third strike
+Potential check swing/dropped third strike

 - g.
 Dropped Third Strike discuss with partner on signal used

 - i.
 BU Fist clenched catch

 - ii.
 BU Open hand no catch (trap)

 - h.
 Batted Ball Hits Batter

 - i.
-The first thing is to kill the play "DEAD BALL!"
+First thing is to kill the play "DEAD BALL!"

 - ii.
-The second thing to determine if the batter was hit in the Box (foul ball) or out of the Box (out)
+Second thing to determine if batter was hit in the box (foul ball) or out of the box (out)

 - i.
 Getting Help

 - i.
-On what plays check Swing, possible pulled foot/swipe tag
+On what plays check swing, possible pulled foot/swipe tag

 - ii.
 When?
 Ask after you make the call

 - j.
 Signals

 - i.
 Infield Fly

 - ii.
 Time play

 - iii.
 Outs/count

 - iv.
 Rotations

 - v.
 Umpire going out

 - k.
 Positioning

 - i.
-During the anthem, between innings
+During anthem, between innings

 - ii.
-PU help ensure proper positioning of BU before the pitch
+PU help insure proper positioning of BU prior to pitch

 - I. Arguments

 - i.
 When to get involved as a partner

 - ii.
 Keep it one-on-one

 - m.
 Rundowns

 - i.
 Who is going to be, where

 - ii.
 Need both ends of the play covered

 - n.
 Interference/Obstruction how to handle

 - o.
 General

 - i.
 After dead ball verbally put the ball back in play and point to the pitcher.

 - ii.
 COMMUNICATE!
 COMMUNICATE!
-COMMUNICATE!
-"I've got the
+"I've got the ball", "I'm at third" etc...

-- ball," "I'm at third," etc....

 - iii.
-Mirror your partner on an infield fly, time, balk
+Mirror your partner on infield fly, time, balk